 At the moment, Monday is the most economical day to take a flight to Kefalonia.
 Sunday is likely to be the most costly.

-Kefalonia flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Kefalonia flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight in the morning will likely mean higher prices.

 How long is the flight to Kefalonia?